Affiliate links on Android Authority may earn us a commission. Learn more.

 - Ensure that you are not missing a vital part of the connection process.
 Some Bluetooth devices have unique instructions.

-- Go to Settings > Bluetooth and Device connection and ensure nothing needs changing.
+- Go to Settings > Connections > Bluetooth and ensure nothing needs changing.

-- Go into Settings > Bluetooth and Device connection, delete all prior pairings, and set them up again from scratch.
+- Go into Settings > Connections > Bluetooth, delete all prior pairings, and set them up again from scratch.
 Don’t forget to delete any devices you no longer connect to on this list.

-A few Galaxy S21 owners are facing problems with random reboots, or the device freezing.
+A few Galaxy S21 owners are facing problems with the device freezing.

 - An app might be causing this problem.
 Boot the phone into Safe Mode and see if the issue stays.
 If it doesn’t, it’s a problematic app.
 Uninstall any recently installed or updated apps.